pgbackrest/pgbackrest/README.md

 #### `expire` command

 PgBackRest does backup rotation, but it is not concerned with when the backups were created.
-So if two full backups are configured in rentention, PgBackRest will keep two full backup no matter whether they occur 2 hours apart or two weeks apart.
+So if two full backups are configured for rentention, PgBackRest will keep two full backups no matter whether they occur 2 hours apart or two weeks apart.

 ##### Example